11 Unexplained Pictures That Could Be Real Ghosts

 Here is another photo from the Queen Mary, also captured by Rachel Ashelman.
 This one is on the promenade, and you can clearly see it as a dark, human-shaped shadow nearly center shot.

-Kenton Station Ghost Photo
+Kenton Station Ghost Picture

 On the third Thursday of every month, White Light Paranormal Insight offers ghost tours in the basement of haunted Kenton Station in Portland, OR.
 One night, team member Tracy Rowlands snapped a photograph where she saw some movement.
 In the photo, you'll see a blue door on the right side of the picture.
 Behind that are two wooden pillars.
 You can see the human-like figure standing off to the right of the second pillar.
 There was nobody standing there at the time.

-Photo of the Kenton Basement Ghost
+Boxer in the Basement Ghost Image

 In this photo, which was taken at Portland, Oregon's haunted Kenton Station, Kristen Gray was leading a ghost tour and talking about how the basement once was home to boxers when this picture was snapped.
 You see Kristen standing on the left, and to the right of her appears a ghostly face.
 Kristen reports there was no one behind her.